ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Verification by Presenter {#sec-req-verification}

-This sub-section deals with the rules that should be considered when a Presenter receives PKIX Evidence from the Attester (the HSM) prior to distribution.
+This sub-section deals with the rules that should be considered when a Presenter receives Evidence from the Attester (the HSM) prior to distribution.
 This section is non-normative and implementers MAY choose to not follow these recommendations.

-These recommendations apply to any PKIX Evidence and are not restricted solely to Evidence generated from the proposed request interface.
+These recommendations apply to any Evidence and are not restricted solely to Evidence generated from the proposed request interface.

 A Presenter MUST review the Evidence produced by an Attester for fitness prior to distribution.